KellenWatt/cdplusplus/README.md

 `onexit.cd`, especially if they apply strictly to that directory and its children.
 This is to reduce inconvenient collisions with other programs on the computer.

-A handy way to do this is to prefix everythingi in a certain script with a specific string, then run these two commands in `onexit.cd`:
+A handy way to do this is to prefix everything in a certain script with a specific string, then run these two commands in `onexit.cd`:
 ```
 unset ${!<prefix>@}